shreyas-pedda/CrashAvoidanceRCCar-P/README.md

      2.1) Base the PWM duty cycle off the joystick input values, this allows us to control the speed turn angle using the joystick
   3) Connect ultrasound sensors to the car and get it to stop when an obstacle is in front of it \
      3.1) Figure out method to connect various ultrasound sensors to the ESP32 board
-  4) Create proper body for the actual physical car, and make sure it is structurally sound and capable of withstanding collisions as that will be likely occuring often
+  4) Create proper body for the actual physical car, and make sure it is structurally sound and capable of withstanding collisions as that will be likely occuring often \
+  5) Make the vehicle function somewhat like a rover and add a camera which can send video feed back to our laptop.